-It began life as a simple Firefox browser extension, but Mozilla VPN is now a full standalone product which secures all your internet traffic on Windows, Mac, Android, iOS and Linux.
+Mozilla VPN began life as a simple Firefox browser extension but its now a full standalone service that can shield all your internet traffic on Windows, Mac, Android, iOS, and Linux.

 - Want to try Mozilla VPN?
 Check out the website here

-Mozilla VPN is powered by Mullvad's excellent network.
-Some companies keep quiet about the fact that they're reselling someone else's network, but Mozilla is very open.
+Mozilla VPN is powered by Mullvad's speedy and secure network.
+Some companies keep quiet about the fact that they're reselling someone else's service, not Mozilla.
 Click the 'see our full list of servers' link on the Mozilla VPN website, for instance, and it takes you to the server list on Mullvad's site.

-Other highlights include IPv6 support, and the ability to choose an ad or tracker-blocking DNS servers, or to use your preferred DNS.
+Other highlights include IPv6 support, and the ability to choose an ad or tracker-blocking DNS server, or to use your preferred DNS.

 There are still weaknesses.
-Mozilla VPN only supports WireGuard, for instance.
-There's no support for setting up the service on routers.
-And you still can't set up the apps to automatically connect when you access public Wi-Fi, either.
+Mozilla VPN only supports the WireGuard protocol, so if that won't connect on your network, you're out of luck.
+There's no support for manually setting up the service on routers or anything else.
+Additionally, you still can't set up the apps to automatically connect when you access public Wi-Fi, either.

 There's no live chat support, but Mozilla does have a decent number of support articles.
 You can also send questions to the support team from the website if you're in serious trouble.

 We spotted one potential annoyance.
-Although Mozilla VPN says it works with up to 5 devices, that means specific, registered devices.
-If you use the service on two mobiles, two laptops and a tablet, for instance, you can't use it on a new device until you've removed support from one of the others.
+Although Mozilla VPN says it works with up to five devices, that means specific, registered devices.
+If you use the service on two mobiles, two laptops, and a tablet, for instance, you can't use it on a new device until you've signed out of one of the others.

 - How does Mozilla VPN shape up with the best Firefox VPN extensions